openmultiplayer/web/docs/scripting/functions/fblockread.md

     // Get the file length of "file.bin" file_len = flength(handle);

-    // If file is equally larger than the array if (file_len == (some_enum*4))
+    // If file is equally large than the array if (file_len == (some_enum*4))
     {
         // Success